macimax/WIKI_STEPMANIA/File-Formats/sm.md

 For example, to view, edit, or create a BGChange at Beat = 25, navigate to beat 25 in the editor and press `b`.

-An example BGCHANGES line in the ssc file might look like:
+An example BGCHANGES line in the SM file might look like:

 ```
 #BGCHANGES:0.000=springbn.png=1.000=1=0=1===CrossFade==;